 Faculty PIs are only permitted to submit one recovery plan for their entire research group.

-During UO stage 1, faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time.
-For groups with 4 or fewer people, the number of approved personnel permitted at one time will remain the same as in UO phase 0.5.
+Faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time, and PIs may round up to the nearest integer.
+For groups with 5 or fewer people, the number of approved personnel permitted at one time will be 3.

-To ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 200 square feet per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 400 square feet and be of a layout to support appropriate physical distancing).
+Starting in Stage 1C, to ensure physical distancing and to limit the total person density on campus, research spaces must provide at least 150 feet2 per person for simultaneous occupancy (i.e., for 2 people to share one space, it must be greater than 300 feet2 and be of a layout to support appropriate physical distancing).

 Can plans include research activity during off-work hours?